 - Students must meet with a counselor to review options to Academic Renewal and get approval as this procedure is irreversible.

-- Turn the completed form into any college within the district.
-If you are using non-district courses to qualify for the units (see item #5 above), official transcripts must be on file in Admissions & Records prior to submitting Academic Renewal.
+- If you are using non-district courses to qualify for the units (see item #5 above), official transcripts must be on file in Admissions & Records prior to submitting Academic Renewal.